adarsh9975/Simple_MCQ_checker/README.md

   * Virtually no limit on the number of assessments that can be checked.
   * Generates a consolidated result excel file.
   * Fairly commented code.
-  * Easy to modify according to your own needs. (see LICENSE for more info)
+  * Easy to modify according to your own needs. (see LICENSE for terms)
-  * Free to use. (see LICENSE for more info)
+  * Free to use. (see LICENSE for terms)

 ## Installing Dependencies